Buy me a Cup of Aloha

 The Rice Cooker Method

-Wrap with seaweed, sprinkle sesame seeds, or make a creative design.
+- Wrap with seaweed, sprinkle with sesame seeds, or stuff them with tuna, etc.

 Bento Box Lunch